grupo-avispa/robocomp/.github/ISSUE_TEMPLATE/first_issue.md

 [Doc-Tutorial](https://github.com/robocomp/robocomp/blob/development/doc/contribute/contribute.md) or  [Video-Tutorial](https://www.youtube.com/watch?v=rgbCcBNZcdQ&t=8s)

 ### Questions?
 Don’t hesitate to ask questions or to get help if you feel like you are getting stuck.
-For example leave a comment below or ask in the [gitter channel](https://gitter.im/robocomp).